Cleveland Bicycle Accident Attorney

 How Do You Prove Negligence in a Bicycle Accident Case?

-- First, your attorney will need to prove that the driver owed you a duty of care of the road.
+- First, your bike accident attorney will need to prove that the driver owed you a duty of care of the road.
 For example, motor vehicles have the responsibility to drive safely and carefully.
 They cannot disobey traffic laws and put other vehicles at risk.

 - Next, your lawyer must prove that the driver breached his or her duty of care to you – this element will depend on the cause of your accident.
 For example, if the car crashed into you when you had the right-of-way at an intersection, the driver breached the duty of care by not following the traffic rules.